Downtown Columbus could be one step closer to becoming a certified creative district and earning a $10,000 grant to help with future activities.

 (ABOUT THE PHOTOS: Top: Rob and Tracy Gasper, owners of The Friedhof Building, talking with the tour group; Bottom left: Dennis Hirschbrunner, president of the Columbus Area Antique Fire Apparatus Preservation Society, discusses the Columbus Area Antique Fire Apparatus Museum; Bottom right: The tour group checks out a mural located on 14th Street.)

-The tour then darted over to the west side of the creative district near 33rd Avenue to stop by Wildflower Pastries before moving to Dusters and the Friedhof on 13th Street.
+The tour then darted over to the west side of the creative district along 33rd Avenue to stop by Wildflower Pastries before moving to Dusters and the Friedhof on 13th Street.
 At the Friedhof, Owners Rob and Tracy Gasper talked about how they renovated the old Schweser’s building into an event center that has been known for hosting music nights, weddings and more.
 The owners of S.T.A.R.
 Escape Rooms in the same building also popped by to talk about their entertainment establishment.